servo/book/src/architecture/layout.md

 # Layout

-Servo's current layout system is known as Layout 2020.
-It [supersedes](https://github.com/servo/servo/wiki/Servo-Layout-Engines-Report) the now-removed original layout system.
+Servo's current layout system is also known as Layout 2020.
+It replaced the [original layout system] (https://github.com/servo/servo/wiki/Servo-Layout-Engines-Report) which was also known as Layout 2013.

 Layout happens in three phases: box tree construction, fragment tree construction, and display list construction.
 Once a display list is generated, it is sent to [WebRender](https://github.com/servo/webrender) for rendering.